This is a preview of the content in our French Food Decoder app. Get the app to:

 rye

-Seigle (rye) is an important grain crop in France after wheat, but as a food it traditionally was never very popular.
-Rye bread, pain de siegle was considered the pain noir, the black bread of the poor.
+After wheat, seigle (rye) is the most important grain crop in France, but in the past it was never very popular as a food.
+Rye bread, pain de seigle, was considered the pain noir, the black bread of the poor.

-It was especially grown in the foothills of the Massif Central, in regions known as the ségalas, rye lands, that were too cold to produce a guaranteed wheat crop.
-Today much of it is raised for cattle and horses, and for its excellent straw for hats, chair seats, straw bale building and to form the axis in a Sainte Maure de Touraine goat cheese.
+It was especially grown in the foothills of the Massif Central, in regions known as the ségalas, rye lands, which were too cold to produce a guaranteed wheat crop.
+Today rye is mostly raised for cattle and horses, and for its excellent straw for hats, chair seats, straw bale building and to form the axis in a Sainte Maure de Touraine goat cheese.

 Grains, seeds and cereals